24 Hours in Portland, Oregon: The Perfect Itinerary For First-Timers

 Deschutes Brewery in Pearl District

-Visiting at night is a different story.
-In the evening, Pearl District really hits its stride.
 As the lights dip below the city, its sidewalks shine with admired eateries, bars, and brewpubs.
-It’s one of the best areas in the city for a fun night out on the town.
+After finding myself in a few different spots around the city in the evening, I think it’s one of the most interesting areas in the city for a fun night out on the town.

 The Mark Spencer Hotel